 Is it better to take the lottery annuity or lump sum?

 It depends on your financial discipline, investment knowledge, and personal circumstances.
 The annuity provides the full jackpot amount with built-in protection against overspending.
-The lump sum gives you immediate control and investment flexibility but is worth significantly less than the advertised jackpot.
+The lump sum gives you immediate control and investment flexibility but is worth 40% to 50% less than the advertised jackpot.
 Most financial advisors recommend the lump sum for winners who have the discipline and professional guidance to invest wisely, but the annuity is often the safer choice.
 Read our full analysis of lottery lump sum vs. annuity.

 Get a Free Quote on Your Lottery Payments